Rexxt/README.md/README.md

 hello there

 I'm a French tetris player, dev, designer and ***gamer***.
 Preferred pronouns?
-He/him or They/them.
+Any/any, with preference for they/he in that order.
 On my way to become a 20G Master!

 Enough of that.
 Now, Github stuff.